KevinLiTian/Side_Projects/Klang/README.md

 To use comments in Klang, just use the same syntax as in Python, `#` keyword followed by some comments

 ## Error Tracing System

+Klang also supports syntax error tracing and runtime error tracing.
+Some common errors are:

+- Illegal Character
+- Expected Character
+- Invalid Syntax
+- Runtime Error

+Klang provides as much detail regarding the error as possible to help with debugging